-You may use your national driving licence only if you have reached the minimum age to drive a vehicle in the United Kingdom.
+You may use your national driving licence but must have reached the minimum age to drive a vehicle in the United Kingdom.
+You must be:

-This means that you must be 17 years or over to ride a motorcycle with a cylinder capacity not exceeding 125cc, or power not exceeding 11kW, 19 years or over to ride a motorcycle not exceeding 35kk, and 21 years or older to ride a motorcycle unlimited in size/power.
+- 17 years or over to ride a motorcycle with a cylinder capacity not exceeding 125cc, or power not exceeding 11kW

-It is prohibited to drive an imported vehicle in the United Kingdom without adequate motor insurance.
-If the importer does not hold an insurance certificate valid for the United Kingdom, arrangements should be made prior to travel.
+You must not drive an imported vehicle in the United Kingdom without adequate motor insurance.
+If you do not hold an insurance certificate valid for the United Kingdom, arrangements should be made prior to travel.

 Fuel prices vary according to the region, fuel brand and type of outlet.